lushoBarlett/cologger/README.md

 ## Use

-By default the logger will output to a file in the directory that the file resides in with the name 'logger.log'.
+By default the logger will output to a file in the directory that the file resides in with the name 'cologger.log'.

-This can be changed with the `Logger::$logf` static variable.
+This (and console output) can be changed.

-Alternatively you can choose to output everything to the console, by changing the `Logger::$console` to true.

 The class uses Linux console text modifiers ( \e[...m ), this has not been tested on Windows.